-This is the amount of overhead available to handle voltages on AIN(+) below AIN(-) $-V{REF}$ /GAIN without overloading the analog modulator or overflowing the digital filter.
-Note that the analog input will accept negative voltage peaks even in the unipolar mode provided that AIN(+) is greater than AIN(-) and greater than V{SS} - 30 mV.
+This is the amount of overhead available to handle voltages on AIN1(+) below AIN1(-) - V{REF} /GAIN or on AIN2 below - V{REF} /GAIN without overloading the analog modulator or overflowing the digital filter.
+Note that the analog input will accept negative voltage peaks on AIN1(+) even in the unipolar mode provided that AIN1(+) is greater than AIN1(-) and greater than V{SS} - 30 mV.